AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Firmware Documentation.md

 ---

 - [ ] Plug in connector D5 to the train table and apply power
+- [ ] Wait for the status LED to finish blinking 4 times
 - [ ] Verify the self-check routine does not fail (See "**Startup Self-Check**")